Abundance and Adornment

 Gold necklace with amphora pendant, Byzantine, 4th century CE (Metropolitan Museum of Art)

 The amphora, the grape cluster, and other symbols of abundance were believed to invoke the powers of the gods and confer prosperity upon the wearer.
-Once recognized, these symbols turn ancient jewelry from simply a beautiful ornament into a powerful object that connects to the hopes and dreams of those who wore it.
+Once recognized, these motifs transform ancient jewelry from simple ornament into objects rich with meaning—objects that reflect the hopes and aspirations of the people who wore them.